patman023/nysthimanual/pages/bignumber/bignumber.md

 #### COMMANDS

-Reset to the next CLOCK IN: This mode is used to counter a specific technical issue, where a RESET and PULSE IN are received within close succession of each other.
+**Reset to the next CLOCK IN**: *(Default: Off)* This mode is used to counter a specific technical issue, where a RESET and PULSE IN are received within close succession of each other.
 Activate this mode if you do not see the desired digit appear when you hit reset.

+**PULSE IN DECREMENT MODE**: *(Default: Off)* Causes the counter to decrement (instead of increment) upon PULSE IN.
+Digits greater than the Overflow Digit are deactivated (including 0 when in Beat Count Mode).

 #### COUNT BEATS

-Beat Count Mode: If using the module to display a number of beats, or any situation where there is no "0th step", activate this mode.
+**Beat Count Mode**: *(Default: Off)* If using the module to display a number of beats, or any situation where there is no "0th step", activate this mode.
 A RESET or Overflow will start the counter at 1 instead, and 0 will be shifted to the end of the counter (to enable the display of numbers like "10" when chained).

 #### OVERFLOW

-Overflow on \[Digit\]: When the counter reaches the specified digit, it arms the [O-F OUTPUT](#section-c--pulse-train).
+**Overflow on \[Digit\]**: *(Default: 9)* When the counter reaches the specified digit, it arms the [O-F OUTPUT](#section-c--pulse-train).
 When the next Pulse is received at PULSE IN, the O-F OUTPUT will fire a Pulse, and the counter will reset based on what other options are selected.

-***WORK IN PROGRESS***
-***WILL CHANGE ON RELEASE OF 0.6.39***

 ---

 ## Usage

+**Work in Progress**

 ---